pytorch/pytorch/docs/source/distributed.pipelining.rst

 Users may construct a `PipelineStage` instance directly, by passing in an `nn.Module` representing the portion of the model that should run on the stage.
 This may require changes to the original model code.
 See the example below "Preparing a model for pipeline splitting".

 Alternatively, the tracing frontend can use graph-partitioning to construct a `GraphModule` that represents the desired subset of the model automatically.
 This technique requires the model is traceable with torch.Export in non-strict mode.
-Composability of the resulting `GraphModule` with other parallelism techniquies and torch.compile is experimental, and may require some workarounds.
+Composability of the resulting `GraphModule` with other parallelism techniques and torch.compile is experimental, and may require some workarounds.
 Usage of this frontend may be more appealing if the user cannot easily change the model code.
 See "Splitting a Model with the ``pipeline`` tracing frontend" for more information.

 Step 2: use ``PipelineSchedule`` for execution